 Infrequent and limited transit service: Most CTR-affected worksites are not located near a C-TRAN bus route.
-In fact, the majority of Camas transit service was replaced by micro-transit or on-demand ride hail after the pandemic.
-Where fixed route transit is available, a commuter will need to make two or even three connections to get to work via bus at a CTR-affected worksite.
+In fact, where fixed route transit is available, a commuter will need to make two or even three connections to get to work via bus at a CTR-affected worksite.
 How addressing: The CTR Program Coordinator works with C-TRAN to provide feedback on bus service to major employers.
 Feedback from the 2025-2029 CTR Local Plans is incorporated into the C-TRAN 2045 planning process.
 Campaigns and promotions to educate and encourage people about bus routes, park and rides, and multi-modal transportation can help some people make transit work for their commute.